 AIXC ACL specific base permissions are the traditional file-access modes assigned to the file owner, file group, and other users.
-The access modes are read (r), write (w), and execute/search base permissions: owner(name): Mode group(group): Mode others: Mode
+The access modes are read (r), write (w), and execute/search (x).

 Note: AIXC ACL type Base Permissions will be same as the file mode bits stored in the file system object's inode headers.
 That is, the information in base mode bits is same as the value returned by file system when stat is performed on the file system object.